huzwares/RustAdventOfCode2022/README.md

 Welcome to my repository for Advent of Code 2022!
 Here, you'll find my simple and easy-to-read solutions to the Advent of Code 2022 challenges, all implemented in the Rust programming language without any external dependencies.

-Currently, ***this repository contains solutions for the first 11 days of Advent of Code 2022***.
+Currently, this repository contains solutions for the ***first 11 days*** of Advent of Code 2022.
 I'll be gradually adding solutions for the remaining days as I progress through the event.

 ## Table of Contents